NC State Extension Publications

 Skip to Residential Recommendations

 In wild sunflowers, 50 percent or more of sunflower moth larvae may be parasitized by tiny wasp parasitoids.
 Certain parasitic flies of the family Tachinidae are slightly more successful because they deposit live larvae able to penetrate the flower in search of a host.
-If the sunflower moth caterpillars have gotten ahead of these natural controls, I recommend destroying the infested heads by freezing, burying, or wrapping tightly and sending them to the dump to avoid damaging pollinators.
+If the sunflower moth caterpillars have gotten ahead of these natural controls, I recommend destroying the infested heads by freezing, burying, or wrapping tightly and sending them to the dump rather than using an insecticide that might damaging pollinators.
 Sunflowers and other composites attract native bees some of which are relatively rare and which would be on the endangered species lists if we knew enough about the bees to add them.
 If compelled to spray, you can spray the plants anytime up until the flower buds open and begin attracting pollinators or after the heads are no longer attractive to pollinators.
 In this latter case, I recommend spraying with a pyrethroid labeled for landscape use.
 Permethrin, bifenthrin, lambda cyhalothrin and other pyrethroids are available in most big box stores.
 The active ingredient on any pesticide is listed on the front label usually near the bottom and usually in very small font.
 Look for insecticides that end in "-thrin."
+When used as directed, pyrethroids are very toxic to insects but are not particularly hazardous to humans and pets (other than fish—avoid using pyrethroids around pools, ponds, and streams).
 Because the sunflower moth is sporadic in North Carolina, the population may naturally abate and next year may hardly be noticeable.

 Other Resources